-Backlight issues, including no backlight, dim backlight, half backlight, or won’t turn on etc., are commonly seen in iPhone repair for a repairman.
+Backlight issues, including no backlight, dim backlight, half backlight, or iPhone won’t turn on etc., are commonly seen in iPhone repair for a repairman.
 Here we will introduce the repair case of iPhone 7 Plus half backlight issue due to pseudo soldering of the display connector and the related backlight circuit.
 Hope to enlighten you on this subject.

 For mobile phone logic board repair, cosmetic inspection always comes to the first.
 Check the logic board carefully, there is no deformation nor signs of water damage.